UML-Cyber-Security/CCDC_Practice_Infrastructure/Markdown_Style.md

 We can use *\** for bullet points and *1.* for numbered lists.
 The examples will all use *bullet points* for simplicity.

-If images or code blocks are associated with a bullet point they should be indented to one level more than the bullet point.
+If images or code blocks are associated with a bullet point they should be indented to one or two levels more than the bullet point.
 Additionally to prevent issues with formatting, add an extra line with **NO CHARACTERS** on it between the image insertion and bullet point and any following text.
 An example is shown below.

 The character "_" is equivalent to a SPACE
 The character "\n" is equivalent to a newline